Data protection in a world of genetic mutations

 In monetary terms, it is hard to quantify, but we have seen numbers ranging from $700,000 to $56 millions per hit.
 If recent history is a benchmark, costs will only continue to soar and the number of soft targets will continue to go up.
 As of this writing, I did not see any statistics about deaths or severe effects on the health of patients yet.

 I believe that we must combine various tactics and strategies to protect important data wherever and whatever it is.

-Thinking about antidote and disaster recovery
+Thinking about antidotes and disaster recovery strategies

 - Disaster avoidance (TM)

 - Disaster Escape (TM)

 However, more methods, tools and policies must be used to protect digital assets.
 We urge the reader to consult the following external resources as well.